marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Public Opinion
-  - Artificial Intelligence
+  - Party Competition
-  - Computational Linguistics
+  - EU Politicisation
-  - Information Retrieval
+  - Survey Analysis

 # Education to show in About widget
 education: